Elegant Lucine Shell, Codakia distinguenda

 Elegant Lucine Shell, Codakia distinguenda.
 Size: 7.3 cm (2.9 inches) x 6.4 cm (2.5 inches).
 Shell collected off the beach at Cabo Real, Baja California Sur, October 2022.
 Identification courtesy of Bob Hillis, Ivins, Utah.

-Elegent Lucines are found buried in mud or muddy sand in shallow water, to depths up to 50 m (165 feet).
-They range from Alijos Rocks, Baja California Sur, on the west coast of the Peninsula, south to Peru, including the Clipperton, Cocos, Galapagos and Revillagigedo Islands.
-They are found throughout the Sea of Cortez from San Felipe, Baja California to Cabo San Lucas, Baja California Sur.
+Habitat and Distribution: Elegant Lucines are found buried in mud or muddy sand, in shallow water and to depths up to 50 m (165 feet).
+They are a subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from Alijos Rocks, Baja California Sur, to Guatemala, including the Revillagigedo Islands.
+They are found throughout the Gulf of California.

-Synonyms include Codakia colpoica, Codakia pinchoti, and Lucina distinguenda.
+Synonyms: Codakia colpoica, Codakia pinchoti, and Lucina (Codakia) distinguenda.